writeosahon/cordova-plugin-cloud-settings-backup-service-only/README.md

 ### Parameters
 - {object} settings - a JSON structure representing the user settings to save to cloud backup.
 - {function} successCallback - (optional) callback function to invoke on successfuly saving settings and scheduling for backup.
+Will be passed a single object argument which contains the saved settings as a JSON object.
 - {function} errorCallback - (optional) callback function to invoke on failure to save settings or schedule for backup.
 Will be passed a single string argument which contains a description of the error.
 - {boolean} overwrite - (optional) if true, existing settings will be replaced rather than updated.
 Defaults to false.